Guidelines for Administering Summer Hours

 Managing Vacation Time

 Supervisors are reminded to consider operational requirements when presented with vacation requests for the months of December and January.
 Some departments may wish to restrict vacations near the Winter Break due to workload requirements; others may actually encourage employees to use vacation time during the period between semesters.
-Department managers should pay attention to this issue and use their discretion.
+Department heads should pay attention to this issue and use their discretion.

 Departments with Union employees

 Questions regarding bargaining unit members should be directed to Paul Mancini, Director of Labor and Employee Relations, at extension 3-3896.
 All other questions should be directed to Compensation Services by calling extension 3-9320 or 3-9026.